Mihara/lotw-trust/README.md

 ### On the matter of LoTW root certificates

 [Instructions describing how to verify a tq8 file](https://lotw.arrl.org/lotw-help/developer-tq8/) claim that *"A Digitally Signed Log file can be used to establish proof of identify"* -- which is true, but only to a point.
 While the steps described are sufficient to verify that the signed file has not been damaged -- that is, that the included public key matches the secret key that was used to sign the records therein -- it does not describe how to verify that the included public key has in fact been issued by LoTW.
+It is relatively trivial to produce a tq8 file that the above cited procedure will find no fault with, but LoTW proper will reject.

-LoTW does not currently *publish* enough information for us to do that latter verification independently.
+LoTW does not currently *publish* enough information for us to verify the entire chain independently.
 It's not that it doesn't exist, but you have to go fishing for it.

 To simplify things, a public key infrastructure with a central certificate authority typically works kind of like this: